sockethub/sockethub/README.md

+# Sockethub v1.x Branch

-experimental branch, possible replacement of sockethub core for a future 1.0 release.
+Experimental branch, possible replacement of sockethub core for a future 1.0 release.

+# Setup

+`$ npm install`

+`$ DEBUG=soockethub* bin/sockethub --dev`

+You should then be able to browse to `http://localhost:10550` and try out the examples.

+# Dev Notes

 goals of this branch are:
 * ActivityStreams 2.0 compliance